Schultz faces hometown protests as he eyes 2020 bid

-SEATTLE (AP) — Former Starbucks CEO Howard Schultz has faced a rocky reception since he announced last weekend that he's considering an independent presidential bid - and it's not clear his welcome will be any warmer when he brings his book tour to his hometown of Seattle on Thursday.

-At least two ardent constituencies are planning to protest outside the theater where Schultz is scheduled to speak: Democrats who fret his candidacy would hand President Donald Trump another term, and green-and-gold-bedecked basketball fans who haven't forgiven him for selling the Seattle SuperSonics to a group that moved the team to Oklahoma City more than a decade ago.
+Several dozen protesters gathered outside a downtown theater before Schultz appeared to promote his new book Thursday night.
+They included Democrats who fret his candidacy would hand President Donald Trump another term, and green-and-gold-bedecked basketball fans who haven't forgiven him for selling the Seattle SuperSonics to a group that moved the team to Oklahoma City more than a decade ago.

-"Howard and his public relations people may not be thinking clearly about what the reception is going to be," said Adam Brown, who produced "Sonicsgate," a 2009 documentary about the team's sale.
-"It's going to be a lot of Sonics fans reminding him how he betrayed the city."
+"The way he dealt with the Sonics shows a huge fault in his character," said Farheen Siddiqui, 26, who wore a team jersey to the protest.
+"He acted like a child who was not getting his way."

+Inside, though, he got a warmer reception, with hearty applause from a crowd of 1,100, especially when he apologized about the Sonics and described the health insurance and stock options he offered to Starbucks employees early on.

 The 65-year-old billionaire and Democratic donor, who stepped down as Starbucks chairman last June, has been on a tour of talk shows and news interviews the past few days, coinciding with the release of his latest book, "From the Ground Up: A Journey to Reimagine the Promise of America."

 He said he doesn't intend to decide whether to run for president for several months, but the reaction from prominent Democrats has been swift.
-The party chairwoman in Washington state, top advisers to former President Barack Obama and the most powerful political action committee in Democratic politics are among those who have criticized him, saying an independent bid would likely split the opposition to Trump and make his re-election more likely.
+Washington Gov. Jay Inslee, the party chairwoman in Washington state, top advisers to former President Barack Obama and the most powerful political action committee in Democratic politics are among those who have criticized him, saying an independent bid would likely split the opposition to Trump and make his re-election more likely.

-At an appearance in Arizona on Wednesday he said he would "not do anything to be a so-called spoiler" who hands the 2020 race to Trump.
+The protesters outside his talk Thursday chanted: "Pick a party."
+Some carried signs decorated like Starbucks cups that read "Compost your campaign" and "Grande ego.
+Venti mistake" — a reference to the Italian names for drink sizes at the coffee chain.

+Schultz promised the crowd, "I will do nothing on any level to proceed if I thought I would in any way persuade Americans to vote and re-elect Donald Trump."

+The crowd was more muted when Schultz explained away his voting record — he's cast a ballot in just 11 of 38 state, federal and local elections since 2005, as The Seattle Times first reported.
+He said he has voted in every presidential election since he turned 18, but otherwise said he simply hasn't been engaged in local politics.

 Chris Petzold, a Democratic activist from the Seattle suburb of Issaquah, organized the protest Thursday.
-She said she remains sad about the Sonics departure, but the protest isn't about that.
+She said she remains sad about the Sonics departure, but the protest wasn't about that.

 "Now is not the time to risk getting another four years with Donald Trump as president," Petzold said.
 "If you want to fix it, why not fix it from within the system, instead of being your arrogant billionaire self?
 He's just buying his way into this."